ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/queries/anatomy-part2.md

 ## Executing a query within a clique { #query_execution }

-A heavy proxy delegates query execution to a randomly selected instance from the clique.
-This instance is called the query `coordinator` (or `initiator`).
-If the query doesn't use {{product-name}} tables (for example, if it only refers to system tables starting with the `system.` prefix or it's an elementary query like `SELECT 1`), then it's executed on the coordinator normally, just like it would be done in ClickHouse.
+A heavy proxy [selects](../../../../../user-guide/data-processing/chyt/queries/instance-pick.md) one instance from the clique and delegates query execution to it.
+This instance is called the query "coordinator" (or "initiator").
+If the query doesn't use {{product-name}} tables (for example, when querying system tables starting with the `system.` prefix, or when it's a primitive query like `SELECT 1`), then it's executed on the coordinator normally, just like it would be done in ClickHouse.

 However, if the query affects {{product-name}} tables , then it's always executed in a distributed manner.
 Let's examine the execution of a simple scan query that supports filtering, projection, and aggregation: